 Principle Two: Overcoming present bias through financial incentives

 Behavioral economics explains that we are all subject to present bias, the instant, tangible gratification that often drives basic human motivation.
 This bias leads us to prioritize immediate desires over things that will be best for us in the long run.
 As such, present bias is what causes us to order that dessert when we eat out with friends or lures us to stay seated on the couch, binge-watching a sub-standard reality television show when we told ourselves we were going to read.

 Because what we want now often overshadows our ultimate goals, offering immediate rewards for making long-term healthy choices can motivate individuals in overcoming present bias and do what is required to be healthy, whether that’s checking glucometer readings regularly, exercising, or taking medication as prescribed.

 Principle Three: Leveraging loss aversion to maximize results

 If you have ever owned stocks or investments, chances are you are familiar with loss aversion, even if the term sounds unfamiliar.
 Imagine, your investment portfolio shows significant 15-20% growth across investments over the past year, but one of your investments dropped 10%.
 Are you focused on all the money you made, or walking away wondering when you could have sold that last stock to avoid a loss?

 Loss aversion describes the human tendency to prefer avoiding loss, rather than gaining an equivalent amount.
 In other words—losing $100 feels worse than gaining $100 feels good.
 This means that, while traditionally structured incentives programs can be effective in changing patient behavior, they leave significant room for improvement.

-Leveraging these three key principles of behavioral economics can support and empower patients to better health, resulting in positive, lasting impacts and outcomes.
-Learn more about behavioral economics and how Magellan Rx Management and Wellth are partnering around this concept.
+Combining these three key principles of behavioral economics, with expert clinical pharmacy solutions, we can support and empower patients to better health, resulting in positive, lasting impacts and outcomes.